MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sfu/storage-firmware-update-driver.md

 For more information, see [Get-StorageFirmwareInformation](/powershell/module/storage/get-storagefirmwareinformation?view=win10-ps).

 ## Deploy the extension INF and firmware packages through Windows Update

+First, validate the package deployment via Windows Update using the [Publishing for test distribution](/windows-hardware/drivers/dashboard/publishing-for-test-distribution) guidance.

 Next, deploy the package through Windows Update using appropriate CHIDs.